Chromosome 3

 Chromosome 3 is one of the 23 pairs of chromosomes in humans.
 People normally have two copies of this chromosome.
-Chromosome 3 spans 201 million base pairs (the building material of DNA) and represents about 6.5 percent of the total DNA in cells.
+Chromosome 3 spans more than 201 million base pairs (the building material of DNA) and represents about 6.5 percent of the total DNA in cells.

 Genes

 Number of genes

 The following are some of the gene count estimates of human chromosome 3.
 Because researchers use different approaches to genome annotation their predictions of the number of genes on each chromosome varies (for technical details, see gene prediction).
 Among various projects, the collaborative consensus coding sequence project (CCDS) takes an extremely conservative strategy.
 So CCDS's gene number prediction represents a lower bound on the total number of human protein-coding genes.

 List of genes

 The following is a partial list of genes on human chromosome 3.
 For complete list, see the link in the infobox on the right.